ShowShark Server Features

 • Fallback: TMDB certification endpoints when OMDB is unavailable

-• Rate limiting: 1 request/second per provider (token bucket)
+• Rate limiting: 1 request/second per provider to respect API limits

 • Disk-based metadata cache